sunny/wubmail/README.markdown

 WubMail
 =======

-WubMail is a tiny wrapper to send emails with an erb template.
-Also likes CSV files a lot.
+WubMail is a small tool to send emails using a template and a CSV file.

 By Sunny Ripert <http://sunfox.org>, under the WTFPL <http://sam.zoy.org/wtfpl/>